LACH3000 Landscape Architecture Studio—Expansions

 - Students are able to (1) gather and creatively interpret and quantify information concerning broad-scale landscape systems including ecological and cultural processes; (2) develop and represent mapping techniques that translate this information for use in a critical design process; and (3) use this information to create and inform a considered design resolution to a detailed design brief.

-- Typically this unit is assessed in the following ways: (1) interim folio assessment and (2) final folio.
+- Indicative assessments in this unit are as follows: (1) interim folio assessment and (2) final folio.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the final folio component.